List of Late Night with Jimmy Fallon games and sketches: Battle of the Instant Dance Crews

 Similar to Battle of the Instant Bands, Jimmy assembles two dance crews from the audience and has them each choreograph a dance routine in under an hour.
 The winners each receive $300 gift cards from J.Crew, while the losers win $100 gift cards.

 Battle of the Instant Songwriters

 Similar to Battle of the Instant Bands, Jimmy selects three singer/songwriters from the audience and has them write a short song based on a different nonsensical phrase like "turtle sunrise" or "clouds are people too".
 The winner receives a $300 gift card to Guitar Center, while the losers receive $100 gift cards.

 Put It In Reverse

 Two audience members are given a scene to perform with Jimmy in reverse (walking backward, etc.).
 After they complete the scene, the footage is then shown reversed so that it looks normal.
-The winner is determined by audience applause, who receives a piece of reversible clothing (such as a jacket or a jersey), while the loser receives a t-shirt with a reversed Late Night logo.
+The winner is determined by audience applause, and receives a piece of reversible clothing (such as a jacket or a jersey), while the loser receives a t-shirt with a reversed Late Night logo.